Fee payment deadline is today, May 21. More

 1. What GPA do I need?

 For applicants applying for the AU 14 schedule and beyond, a 2.60 GPA is required.

 2. Is the practical nurse (PN) program full-time or part-time?

-The PN program is a part-time program with technical courses being held in the evenings and on weekends and a full time day program with classes being held Monday through Friday 8:00 to 4:00.
+The PN program is both a part-time program with technical courses being held in the evenings and on weekends and a full time day program with classes being held Monday through Friday 8:00 to 4:00.
 Students are free to take required general education and basic courses whenever it is convenient for them as long as these courses are completed by the term in which they are required.